5 Offbeat Vendors Your Event Planning Courses Prepare You For

 If your usual caterer specializes in farm-to-table hors d’oeuvres, does it make sense to hire them to cater Comic-con?
 Not only does it not play to their strengths, but it doesn’t go with the style of the event.
 Guests aren’t likely to warm up to the food either.
 In fact, it’s probably more expensive to hire this caterer than to go with a vendor with simpler, convention-friendly fare!

 On the other hand, imagine you’re planning a country wedding and the choice caterer is out of your clients’ budget.
 Settling for burgers and fries might be cheaper, but it would create a jarring experience.
 Spend more time researching your options or work with your client to adjust the budget.
-You’ll learn these negotiation and communication strategies in your course.
+You’ll learn these negotiation and communication strategies in your planning course.

 Your offbeat vendors